-(e) Violations of this section other than those described in (2)(b), (2)(c) or 2(d) are Category III violations.

-(3) Unlawful Activity:

-(a) No licensee or permittee will permit any unlawful activity on the licensed premises or in areas the licensee controls that are adjacent to or outside the premises.
+- (1) Definitions.
+As used in this rule: - (a) "Disorderly activities" are those that harass, threaten or physically harm another person; - (b) "Noisy activities" are those that a reasonable person would conclude interfere with normal living or business activities.
+The Commission may consider a violation of Department of Environmental Quality or local noise pollution standards as prima facie evidence of noisy activities. - (2) Noisy or Disorderly Activity: - (a) No licensee or permittee will permit noisy or disorderly activities on the licensed premises or in areas the licensee controls that are adjacent to or outside the premises;. - (b) Violation of this section is a Category III violation. - (3) Unlawful Activity: - (a) No licensee or permittee will permit any unlawful activity on the licensed premises or in areas the licensee controls that are adjacent to or outside the premises.
 Unlawful activity includes any activity that violates a criminal statute.
 Examples include, but are not limited to, crimes related to prostitution, public indecency, controlled substances and gambling.
 The Commission does not require a conviction to establish a violation of this section except as ORS 471.315 and 471.700 requires.